gmateesc/rpx/README.md

 - the service that exposes the application using a persistent IP address.

-We apply this specification to deploy the application and create a service:
+We deploy the application and create a service by applying the specification defined by the *reverse-proxy-application.yaml* file:

 ```bash
   $ kubectl apply -f  reverse-proxy-application.yaml